NABI18/hello-world-docker-aws/docs/cleanup.md

 ## Key Pairs
 If desired, remove the key pairs you created for your local machine access.

-## GitLab Deploy Keys
+## GitHub Deploy Keys
-Since you just removed the Jenkins stack, the deploy key you added to GitLab is no longer valid.
+Since you just removed the Jenkins stack, the deploy key you added to GitHub is no longer valid.
 Go and delete it.

 ## Container Images
 You might want to remove the images from your Docker Repository just to be tidy.